juanqui66/FAB-Test-Issue/README.md

 Example with which reproduces the situation described in the 'current behavoir'

-It is based on a sideMenu type app, which has been added banner and interstitial display in the home.html and list.html pages.
-There is also code in their respective files home.ts and list.ts, in the ngOnInit method, where a service called advertising is used, which is in the file
+It is based on an App menuSide to which a banner and an interstitial have been added.
+An FAB has also been added at the bottom of the home.html and list.html pages.

-FAB-Test-Issue\src\clases\services\publicidad-service.ts.
+The banner and the interstitial have been added in the ngOnInit method of the home.ts and list.ts files, where an advertising service is called, which is available in FAB-Test-Issue \ src \ classes \ services \ advertising- Service.ts.

+Advertising is initialized in the initializeAp() of app.component.ts, calling this.publicidad.inicializaAdmob().

 ### Current behavoir: